ooni/probe-cli/internal/enginenetx/DESIGN.md

 Therefore, the compose policy will return the following tactics:

-1. if there is a `$OONI_HOME/engine/bridges.conf` with a valid entry for the domain and port, use it without trying more tactics;
+1. if there is a `$OONI_HOME/engine/bridges.conf` with a valid entry, use it without trying more tactics; otherwise,

 2. use the first two tactics coming from stats, if any;